Eagles Rumors: Bleacher Report Lists Philadelphia As Potential Landing Spot For CB Xavien Howard

 PHILADELPHIA (CBS) – Miami Dolphins All-Pro cornerback Xavien Howard is unhappy with his contract and there’s been “a lot of trade chatter” surrounding the 28-year-old defensive back, according to NFL Network.

 Howard is two years into a $75 million deal, but he feels like his compensation doesn’t reflect his level of play.
-He skipped Miami’s mandatory minicamp in June due to his contract.READ MORE: Plane Lands On Route 52 Bridge In Ocean City, New Jersey
+He skipped Miami’s mandatory minicamp in June due to his contract.READ MORE: What Should Replace The Carson Wentz Banner At Lincoln Financial Field?

 Howard is coming off a 2020 season where he led the NFL with 10 interceptions and recorded 51 total tackles.